kubeflow/website/content/docs/notebooks/custom-notebook.md

 Jupyter to start after launching the Docker image with `docker run`.
 You must therefore set the default command of your Docker image to launch Jupyter.

-Follow these steps to configure your Docker image:
+Follow these steps to configure the launch command (`CMD`) in your Docker image:

 * Set the working directory: